 If you're not one of those pesky PUBG hackers, you might find landing headshots a challenge from time to time.
 Bluehole are booting up their test servers this week where they will enable you to shoot enemies' heads off through their arms.

-Bluehole seem to be finally getting around fixing their game, first with a group of patches for Xbox, followed by Nvidia drivers' further optimisation for the game and now the announcement of the test server.
+Bluehole seem to be finally getting around fixing their game, first with a group of for Xbox, followed by Nvidia drivers' further optimisation for the game and now the announcement of the test server.

 An announcement on the official PUBG Twitter was made earlier today saying the test server for PC will be up and running later this week, after they're done debugging and polishing it.
 Bluehole are inviting people to join and test out the new features such as in-game friend system, voice chat in main menu and vehicle and limb penetration system.
 Looks like you won't even have to aim for the windows anymore!